mat-sik/booking-system/README.md

 ### Topic Partitioning

-The partition key is based on the **dd/MM/yyyy** format, ensuring that all bookings for a specific date are routed to the same partition.
+The partition key is based on the **ISO-8601** date format, ensuring that all bookings for a specific date are routed to the same partition.
 This approach preserves the chronological order of bookings for that date, enabling the system to accurately determine which user booked first.